by Steven K. Roberts

 Here is our current price list (226K PDF, one page):

-The output will be delivered on whatever media is needed to hold the file size (usually a thumb drive, or external hard disk for huge jobs)… and I pass along the Amazon cost or use media that you provide.
+The output will be delivered on whatever media is needed to hold the file size (usually a thumb drive, or external SSD for huge jobs)… or we can use media that you provide.
 (This is cheap; SanDisk USB3 64GB drives are about $15 each, holding over fifty 3-inch 8mm reels exported from the 2K scan.)

 Numbered image sequences (huge) – $15 per export-hour + media